kashodiya/my-open-webui/README.md

 - Windows Explorer is opened.
 - Double click "launcher.bat" file.
 - All the following instructions must be executed from the launcher.
+- NOTE: If you use AWS_DEFAULT_PROFILE you have create launcher only once.
+If you use AWS_ACCESS_KEY_ID etc. env vars, you have to create launcher everytime you login.

 ### OLD Create Launcher - DELETE THIS
 - Create a bat file (launch.bat or whatever you like) on your desktop with following content.
 Do not forget to replace place holder values, profile and path: